ZeinaKittaneh/Linux_Server_Configuration_Udacity/README.md

 This project is the fifth project of FSND, it aims to configure a linux server to host the itemCatalog App which was created earlier in this Nano Degree:

 ## Server details:
-server used is an Amazon Lightsail server, with Ubuntu `18.04` OS. public server IP address: http://35.183.105.8
+* server used is an Amazon Lightsail server, with Ubuntu `18.04` OS.
+* The website is deployed on: http://35.183.105.8
-The database server is PostgreSQL.
+* The database server is PostgreSQL.

 ## Main Tasks:
 1. Configure Ubuntu Linux server instance on Amazon Lightsail.